Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Discussion

 \subsection{Application to Markov Chain}

 Third, let us study an application of the main result.
-Markov chains and Bayesian networks are used for many purposes, such webpage ranking \cite{page1999pagerank}, marketing \cite{styan1964markov,pfeifer2000modeling,roje2017consumption}, weather forecasting \cite{caskey1963markov,sonnadara2015markov}, operations research \cite{feldman2017revenue}, computer security \cite{kabir2017network}, control systems \cite{ling2003soft}, and power systems \cite{sanjari2017probabilistic}.
-Here, SMF can be used in inference of a Bayesian network composed of a Markov chain; this Bayesian network is one of the simplest and non-trivial ones.
+Markov chains and Bayesian networks are used for many purposes, such marketing \cite{styan1964markov,roje2017consumption}, and weather forecasting \cite{caskey1963markov,sonnadara2015markov}.
+Here, SMF can be used in the inference of a Bayesian network composed of a Markov chain; this Bayesian network is one of the simplest and non-trivial ones.
 That is, it has been shown that reduced rank regression for a Markov chain $y=Cx$ is statistically equivalent to applying SMF: $AB \approx A_0B_0 =C$ if $A$, $B$, $A_0$, and $B_0$ are stochastic matrices (see also \cite{Aoyagi1}).

 Suppose we want to estimate a linear map whose transition stochastic matrix $C$ has a lower rank $H_0$ than the dimension of the given input $N$ and output $M$.
 Here, the stochastic matrix $C$ can be decomposed into $A_0$ and $B_0$ whose ranks are $H_0$, but we do not know $H_0$ or $(A_0,B_0)$.
 These unknowns are called the true rank and the true parameter, respectively.
 The Main Theorem can be applied to this problem. \begin{prop} Let $q(x)$ be the true distribution of the input such that an $N \times N$ matrix $\mathcal{X}:=(\int x_i x_j q(x)dx)$ is positive definite, where $x = (x_1,\ldots,x_N)$.
 Let $q(y|x)$ and $p(y|x;A,B)$ be conditional probability density functions of the output $y \in \mathbb{R}^M$ given the input $x \in \mathbb{R}^N$ that respectively represent the true distribution and the learning machine: